ksu-cs-textbooks/cis308/content/0-chapter/0_1-vsCode.md

 When prompted, say Y. You should now have both `gcc` and `make` installed.

-In order to use these commands from the command prompt, you will need to add C:\msys64\mingw64\bin to your Path (click Start, type *Environment variables*, and select "Edit the system environment variables").
+In order to use these commands from the command prompt, you will need to add their location to your Path.
+Check both `C:\msys64\mingw64\bin` and `C:\msys64\usr\bin` -- copy the address of whichever location contains `gcc.exe`.

+Next, add that location to your Path.
+Click Start, type *Environment variables*, and select "Edit the system environment variables").
 Click "Environment Variables..", then find Path under System variables and click "Edit...".
-Click "New", paste in *C:\msys64\mingw64\bin*, and click OK three times to dismiss each frame.
+Click "New", paste in the address you copied in the previous step, and click OK three times to dismiss each frame.

 Open VS Code with an integrated terminal.
 Try typing: